oabragh/oabragh/README.md

-# Hi 👋, I'm Omar Abragh

-### A passionate full-stack developer from Morocco

 - 🌱 I’m currently learning **Elixir, (more) Rust**
 - 👨‍💻 All of my projects are available in my [**portfolio**](https://oabragh.pages.dev)
 - 💬 Ask me about **Python, Svelte, Tailwind**
 - 📫 How to reach me: **oabragh@outlook.com**

 ### Connect with me: